This prose specification is one component of a Work Product that also includes:

 xslt/

-Appendix B Sample transformation to JSON (Non-Normative)
+Sample XSLT transformation (see Appendix B, Sample transformation to JSON (Non-Normative))

 Recognizing the custom use of JSON in a tight binding between user-defined processes, the committee sees no purpose served by standardizing a JSON syntax for the genericode vocabulary.
 Genericode is for the interchange of code list information.